martinrolonmoreno/DAM-Q1/Programas/JAVA/README.md

 In this exercise, we practiced performing various operations with two given values and were introduced  to basic flow-control structures (if and else) for the first time: [Ejercicio4.java](Ejercicio4.java)

 ### Ejercicio5.java
+In this exercise, we worked with boolean variables and practiced flow-control structures (if, else if and else) along with the logical operator && (and): [Ejercicio5.java](Ejercicio5.java)

 ### Ejercicio6.java